Click here for link to Patient Access

 Alrewas Surgery currently provides the facility to view medications, test results, allergies, adverse reactions, immunisations, problems and elements of their medical record via Patient Access.
-From 31 March 2016, this will also include access to detailed coded information.
 Patients can register by contacting the surgery for the required information & forms - these are also available for you to print out towards the top of this page.

 4. Summary Care Record (SCR)

 Practices are required to have processes in place to automatically upload any changes to a patient's summary information to the Summary Care Record (SCR).

 Having your Summary Care Record available will help any healthcare professional treating you without your full medical record.
 They will have access to information about any medication you may be taking and any drugs that you have a recorded allergy or sensitivity to.

 Alrewas Surgery undertook this in May 2014.
 From April 2018 we also offer patients the option to give access to their Enhanced Summary Care Record.
 Please see the separate section on Summary Care Records for further details

 Practices should utilise the GP2GP facility for the transfer of all patient records between practices where patients register/de-register.